GA-CyberWorkforceAcademy/Wireshark/Exercise_2.md

     (format xx:xx:xx:xx:xx:xx)?

 7. The opcode for this packet indicates that it is a reply.
-What is the opcode number in the ARP protocol section for the opcode?
+What is the opcode number in the ARP protocol section indicating a reply?

 Step 2: Understanding DNS Attributes
 ------------------------------------